peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Removes the item at the given index of this CBOR array.
 * `void set​(int index,
    CBORObject value)`<br>
- Sets the value of a CBOR object by integer index in this array or by integer key in this map.
+ Gets the value of a CBOR object by integer index in this array or by integer key in this map.
 * `void set​(CBORObject key,
    CBORObject value)`<br>